Glossary

 - NFC has fostered contactless data transfer that is simple and rapid.

-- People may now effortlessly go from one location to another with minimal effort.
+- People can move from one location to another with less manual friction.

 - Installing and enhancing the system is simple.